fumitoh/modelx/doc/source/tutorial.rst

 what workbook, worksheet and cells are to a spreadsheet program respectively, although there are differences.
-The diagram below illustrates containment relationship between those objects.
+The diagram below illustrates containment relationships between those objects.

 .. figure:: images/ObjectContainment.png

    Model, Space and Cells

-A model is a unit of work.
+A model is a workspace that contains all the modelx objects.
 It can be saved to a file and loaded again.
 A model contains spaces.
 In turn, spaces can contain cells and also other spaces (subspaces).
+Each cells ('cells' is singular here) belongs to one and only one space.
 Spaces also serves as the namespace for contained cells but we'll get to this later.

 A Cells can have a formula that calculates the cells' values, just like